aanis/aanis.github.io/_posts/2020-01-01-ai-writeup.md

 problem falls under.

 Machine Learning falls under the following 5 categories:
-1. Supervised learning
+1. Supervised Learning
-2. Unsupervised learning
+2. Unsupervised Learning
-3. Semi-supervised learning
+3. Semi-supervised Learning
-4. Reinforcement learning
+4. Reinforcement Learning
 5. Recommendation Engine

-In **Supervised learning** we have labelled data.
-If we have categorical data we can use **classification** algorithms if the data is continuous we are better off with **regression**.
+In **Supervised Learning** we have labelled data.
+If we have categorical data we can use **Classification** algorithms if the data is continuous we are better off with **Regression**.
 Anomalies fall under anomaly detection.

-In **Unsupervised Learning** our data is non-labelled and we need to make sense of this data by putting them in clusters i.e. **clustering** or reduce the dimensions to find the meaningful ones using **association** rules.
+In **Unsupervised Learning** our data is non-labelled and we need to make sense of this data by putting them in clusters i.e. **Clustering** or reduce the dimensions to find the meaningful ones using **Association** rules.

-**Semi-supervised** Learning contains a mix of labelled and unlabeled data.
+**Semi-Supervised** Learning contains a mix of labelled and unlabeled data.

 In **Reinforcement Learning** we could have both types of data.
 The model takes an action to maximize the reward function in an environment.